-For an eCommerce store’s blog, you will regularly need new content that are relevant, informative, and useful to your readers.
-If you’ve been guest posting to other blogs, you know how challenging it is sometimes to get an approval from the owner because they have strict guideline and some of them has a lingering fear of being penalized by Google.
+For an eCommerce store’s blog, you will regularly need new content that is relevant, informative, and useful to your readers.
+If you’ve been guest posting to other blogs, you know how challenging it is sometimes to get an approval from the owner because they have strict guidelines and some of them have a lingering fear of being penalized by Google.

 However, it’s clear that Matt Cutts mentioned that guest blogging for the purpose of SEO is done.
 But this practice is not really over yet because, clearly, there are still many bloggers and high-authority websites that employ it.

 Guest posting is indeed a helpful way to grow your blog content and readership.
 If you are just starting out, it’s best to stick with the latest practices to prevent your blog from being penalized and to provide valuable content for your readers.

 You need to know this guide because you have to have a clear and understandable guideline for guest bloggers who would like to contribute to your blog.
 Having a set of rules will help you to choose the best guest posts that will benefit your readers, as well as the guest blogger who’s building credibility and additional audience.

 Here’s a clear outline of why you need a precise guide for guest posting in order for bloggers to get approved: